 Birmingham, a city renowned for its Indian cuisine.

 From the Balti Triangle to the Jewellery Quarter, hidden down side streets and suburbs in between, Birmingham has its fair share of fantastic Indian restaurants.
 And nothing says comfort food more than the heart-warming spices of the Sub Continent.
-So when you hear about a street food concept that has been serving up some of the VERY best Indian street food in and around Birmingham, and that they’ve opened a new restaurant – this intrigues you, right?
+So when you hear about a street food concept that has been serving up some of the VERY best Indian street food in and around Birmingham, and that they’ve opened a restaurant – this intrigues you, right?

 Introducing The Indian Streatery.